School Trips at Bristol Museums

 Experience 400 years of history contained within this house, from Tudor origins to a Victorian girls’ reform school.
-Immerge yourself in the splendor of the Great Oak Room, see the beautifully restored knot garden, the newly discovered Well and three of the oldest rooms in Bristol!
+Immerse yourself in the splendour of the Great Oak Room, see the beautifully restored knot garden, the well and three of the oldest rooms in Bristol!
 The Red Lodge Museum is the idea school trip for children to learn about The Tudors.

 Schools are invited to explore what life was like in Tudor Bristol in 1574, when Elizabeth I visited the city.
 Children will unlock the messages disguised in Tudor portraits, handle objects and dress in costume before making sketches of Dame Joan, as she poses in the magnificent Great Oak Room.
-See website for latest learning sessions.
 Address: Park Row, Bristol BS1 5LJ

 The Georgian House Museum

-Wander through this period house museum, originally built c.
-1790 and once home to a Bristol sugar plantation and slave owner.
+Wander through this period house museum, originally built around 1790 and once home to a Bristol sugar plantation owner. .
 The townhouse spread over four floors reveals what life was like above and below stairs.
 Travel back in time as you take in the elegant furnished rooms and step into the basement kitchen where hard-working servants prepared meals and house-keeping duties.
 Address: 7 Great George Street, Bristol BS1 5RR

-Together, Bristol Museums deliver an award-winning and inspiring educational programme that meets the needs of all kinds of learning groups:
+Together, Bristol Museums deliver an award-winning and inspiring educational programme for:

 - Primary schools